 The 2021 growing season had an ideal start- early bud burst after a record warm, dry winter (the second warmest since 1932), and an unusually uneventful frost period.
 Wet weather in the critical months of November and December challenged flowering and fruit set but the southerly position of the Waihopai Valley, with its typically later flowering, protected most of our vineyards from the worst impacts.

 Harvest started early due to optimal grape ripening from dry summer months and record sunshine hours.
 Fruit was harvested in pristine condition with a calm, steady flow undeterred by significant rain mid-harvest.

-Despite smaller yield, the absence of vineyard disease, a moderately warm, dry season and proactive harvest plans allowed us to capture the fruit flavours at their best - the team are very excited about the quality of harvest 2021.
+Despite smaller yield we captured fruit flavours at their best aided by the absence of vineyard disease, an overall moderately warm, dry season, and proactive harvest plans.
+The team are very excited by the quality of harvest 2021.